Brian Hazard of Color Theory here.

 How do I get my song on the playlist?

 Submit it to me on SubmitHub.
 It’ll cost you $2, half of which goes to me.
 You can get 10% off credits with the coupon at the top of the page.

 I get too many submissions to field them a la carte, so don’t bother with an Instagram DM.

 But isn’t that payola?

 No, it’s not.
 You’re paying for my time, not for placement.
-When all is said and done it amounts to about $10 per hour.
+When all is said and done it amounts to less than minimum wage.